hll0017/HeyDay_Script_HL/README.md

 Hey!
 This script will greet the user (and their friends)!

 ## What is Hey Day?
 HeyDay is a tradition that started in 1947 at Auburn.
-You can go grab a nametag/button on the Halye concourse and say hi to some new people!
+You can go grab a nametag/button on the Haley concourse and say hi to some new people!
 For more information check out http://sga.auburn.edu/hey-day/

 ## Functionality in this Script